klaviyo/commercetools-klaviyo/README.md

     - Pub/Sub topic
     - Permissions
 - `plugin-build-test.yml`
-  - runs build, linting and tests on
+  - runs build, linting and tests
 - `plugin-deploy`
   - build the plugin code in a docker container
-  - deploy of the container to cloud run
+  - deploy of the container to a cloud run instance

 ## Local development